baseboxorg/minchu/android-tools/README.md

 ### Changelogs

+#### _v2.8_
+- Option to Uninstall overlays by theme name
+- fixed a bug where only one overlay was being un-installed

 #### _v2.7_
 - Added Ability to disable and unistall theme overlays for android Oreo (will not work on 7.1.2 or below versions)